cionescu/legacy-cionescu.github.io/_drafts/appointment-reminders-twilio.md

 title: Sending appointment reminders with Twilio
 date: 2020-04-19 08:00:00 +0300
 image: /assets/img/twilio-notifications.jpg
-tags: Organisely Twilio
+tags: organisely twilio ruby-on-rails
 ---

-Most business dealing with scheduling appointments had troubles with no-shows.
+Most business dealing with scheduling appointments are having troubles with no-shows.
 [A study published in 2017][text-reminders] revealed that sending text reminders before an appointment can increase the attendance rates.

+> Blah

+I'm going to present the steps required for building an automated appointment reminder system using Ruby on Rails.

-Let's assume that you have a model named Event where you store each appointment and reference the user.
+Let's assume that you have a model named Event where you store each appointment and reference the user (your employee) and the client.

 {% highlight ruby %}